Fractional Topology in Interacting 1D Superconductors: Topological markers from correlation functions

-Whilst it is generally accepted that for a system with TRS, like the Kitaev chain, the $\mathbb{Z}_{2}$ invariants are the appropriate topological numbers, we show in the following how it is yet possible to define a \emph{particle} Chern number (or alternatively a \emph{hole} one), which can be measured directly from the correlation functions of the wire. \\
+We show in the following how to define a (\emph{particle}) Chern number $C = 0,1$, which is directly measurable from real-space correlation functions of the wire. \\

-Central to our argument is the duality between the momentum-space Hamiltonian in \eqref{Ham_Nambu} and a Bloch sphere interacting with an external field $\mathcal{B}$.
-As was shown in \cite{Hutchinson_2021, Le_Hur_2022}, a quantized Chern number can be defined purely from the polarizations of the spin at the two poles of the Bloch sphere
+Central to our argument is the duality between the momentum space Hamiltonian in \eqref{Ham_Nambu} and a Bloch sphere interacting with an external field \cite{Le_Hur_2022,lehur_new}, \emph{cf.} the discussion in appendix \ref{Appendix:Topo_BS}.
+From the momentum space Hamiltonian \eqref{Ham_Nambu}, the single-particle (Bogoliubov-De Gennes) Hamiltonian $\mathcal{H}_{k}$ is a complex $2\times2$ matrix.
+By introducing (pseudo-)spin $\vec{S}_{k}$ and $\vec{d}_{k}$ vector

-{Here $\vartheta$ is the polar angle on the Bloch sphere.} A link to the \emph{TKNN}-invariant can be made very generally purely from geometric arguments, { which can be made independently of the exact ground state wave function.} Considering two (or more) Bloch spheres, the well-definedness of partial Chern numbers \footnote{ie. for each indivdual sphere} when including interactions between two Bloch spheres was demonstrated for a wide range of interactions.
-In the case of two interacting spheres, a first instance of a fractional geometric phase was discovered at comparably large interactions \cite{Hutchinson_2021}. \\

-The aim of this section is, motivated by this duality, to define topological numbers for Kitaev p-wave spin-polarized superconducting wires and express these in terms of measurable correlation functions for the wire.
-First we show that, owing to the particle-hole symmetry of such wires, a direct mapping onto the Bloch sphere is possible in the momentum space representation of a single wire.
-From this a definition of a Chern number {\emph{\`a la}} \cite{Hutchinson_2021} leads directly to the desired real-space correlation function expressions.
-Then, by similar considerations, it is motivated how in the case of two weakly interacting wires in the sense of \cite{Herviou_2016}, a mapping on two-coupled Bloch spheres remains sensible \cite{lehur_new}.
-Thus, topological invariants are justified in the same way as for the single wire, and numerical tests using DMRG are presented for integer topological phases.